“It has really helped having the lunch programme in school. Since the lunch came we have performed very well.”

 Nursery pupils are given a meal of rice and beans, primary pupils a meal of whole maize and beans.
 This food is prepared on-site by cooks employed by the parents in kitchens we have built.
 Every month we supply each school with sacks of rice, beans and maize which we purchase from a wholesaler in the nearest town.

-We would like to thank the following donors and funders for their support of this programme.
+We would like to thank the following donors and funders for their historic and/or recent support of this programme.